getpop/field-query/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 -->

-Component which provides the syntax for data-fields, and parses them to obtain their information
+Syntax to retrieve data from the server for PoP applications, and to grant URI-based server-side caching capabilities to a GraphQL API.

 ## Install